fcsapi/forex-api-node-js/README.md

 ```javascript
 const forexApi = new FCSForex('your_api_key_here');
 ```
-If you don't have an API key, sign up on the [FCS API website](https://fcsapi.com) to get one.
+If you don't have an API key, sign up on the [FCS API](https://fcsapi.com/login?q=signup) to get one.

 ## Usage